AnjanaLS/Portfolio_Projects/README.md

 ## Portfolio_Projects

+### SuperStore_Sales.sql

+    - This project is about the analysis of SuperStore's product sales during 2018–2019.

 ### Bike Sales.xlsx

-    - This project deals with the analysis of Bike sales on the regions Europe, North America and Pacific.
+    - This project deals with the Bike sales analysis for the regions of Europe, North America, and the Pacific.

+### Movie_data_analysis.ipynb

+    - This project focuses on the analysis of the gross revenue of Hollywood movies released in the period 1980–2020.

 ### Covid_data_exploration.sql

-    - This project is about the exploration and analysis of covid dataset which includes covid deaths and details of people vaccinated during 2020-2022.
+    - This project is about the exploration of the COVID dataset, which includes COVID deaths and details of people vaccinated during 2020–2022.

-### Movie_data_analysis.ipynb

-    - This project deals with the analysis of a movie dataset consisting of hollywood movies released in the period 1980 -2020.